 Private developer, Simon Cho, transformed the circa-1830 bank-era building into eight apartments with ground-level retail space.

 301 Magazine Street apartments came to fruition as a CMAR project.
-Gibbs became an integral part of the early preconstruction phase working hand-and-hand with the design team and the owner.
+Gibbs became an integral part of the early preconstruction phase working hand in hand with the design team and the owner.

 As the general contractor, Gibbs renovated and restored this three-story multi-use property, located in the downtown Central Business District of New Orleans.
 The building’s exterior flaunts the original monumental granite facade, which required an extensive amount of stone restoration.